alkabal/PSNG_V3/README.md

 - All Z start probing position are automatically calculated using axis length, block_heigth, table_offset from machine table 0

+- You need to place manually the Touch device on the good Z height for all XY probing

 - The x_max y_max axis is changed automatically using your tool_setter y position for take it in a safe area

 - The z_min axis is changed automatically using tool length from tooltable for prevent colision